It is the duty of coroners to investigate deaths which are reported to them.

 Deaths should be reported to the coroner's officers.

-- occur in prison, police custody or otherwise in state detention
+- the deceased died while in custody orotherwise in state detention

 The medical and legal inquiry held in public is called an inquest.
 It is not a trial or a court of blame and its purpose is aimed at finding out who the deceased was, and how, when and where they died.